 United Trust Bank secured loans review

-United Trust Bank doesn’t provide secured loans directly to consumers, so you will need to apply through one of its brokers.
-The broker will receive a fee from United Trust Bank for its services.
-Always compare lenders to ensure you are getting the best deal for your circumstances.
+Whether you’re improving your home or consolidating debt, United Trust Bank could help with a secured loan.
+United Trust Bank doesn’t provide secured loans directly to consumers, so you will need to apply through one of its brokers (the broker will receive a fee).

 Incorporated in 1955, United Trust Bank is a specialist secured lending bank.
 As well as providing homeowner loans, it offers a range of other products through its network of brokers.
 These products include bridging finance, professional loans and asset finance.

 - Second-charge mortgage.
 These are designed for customers who wish to raise additional funds secured on their home while leaving the existing first-charge mortgage on their home untouched.